Scybin/scyboard/README.md

 ## ⌨️ Welcome

-Scyboard is a custom mechanical keyboard project designed for ergonomic mechanical keyboard enthusiasts.
-This keyboard is a twist based on the Sweep keyboard.
-Development and design were completed using open-source tools.
+Scyboard is a custom, open-source mechanical keyboard designed for ergonomic comfort and wireless functionality.
+Inspired by the Sweep keyboard, Scyboard builds on proven column-staggered layouts and compact design principles.
+Every aspect was created using open-source tools, making it easy to modify, build, and share.

 <br>